Floobits/floobits-vim/README.md

 `vim_executable mvim`

 This option will sometimes call redraw, which can make the minibuffer blink on ocassion.

+The biggest disadvantage of this method is that Vim will cancel leader keys.

 ## 2. CursorHold/CursorHoldI with feedkeys.